minmin-yuan/Football-Injury-Risk/README.md

 - **Season Normalization**
 Season strings come in inconsistent formats (YY/YY, YYYY/YY, YY/YYYY).
 A custom parser converts all formats to a **season_id (start year)**.
+-**Seasons filtered to 2000–2025.**
+   - Data is high-quality and consistent
+   - Models learn patterns relevant to modern football
+   - Avoids noise from older seasons with missing or inconsistent records

 - **Injury Data**
   - Converted dates to datetime
   - Removed dates before 2000